Filice History, Family Crest & Coats of Arms

 - Bruno Filice, aged 58, who settled in America from Domici, Italy, in 1914

-- Domenico Filice, aged 19, who emigrated to the United States from Lauriguano, Sicily, in 1914
+- Domenico Filice, aged 19, who immigrated to the United States from Lauriguano, Sicily, in 1914

-- Chiara Filice, aged 11, who emigrated to America from Donnici, Italy, in 1915
+- Chiara Filice, aged 11, who immigrated to America from Donnici, Italy, in 1915

 - Angelina Filice, aged 28, who landed in America from Cosewha, Italy, in 1916